-The inner walls of the temple sanctum are adorned with figures of various deities and scenes from mythology.
-According to legends, the Pandavas sought the blessings of Lord Shiva to atone their sin after the battle of Mahabharata.
-Lord Shiva eluded them repeatedly and while fleeing took refuge at Kedarnath in the form of a bull.
+The inner walls of the temple sanctum are adorned with figures of varied deities and scenes from mythology. in line with legends, the Pandavas wanted the blessings of Lord Shiva to atone their sin after the battle of Mahabharatam.

-On being followed, he dived into the ground leaving behind his hump on the surface.
-Outside the temple door, a large statue of the Nandi Bull stands as guard..
-It is at this time, that the doors of the temple are thrown open to pilgrims, who flock from all parts of India, for a holy pilgrimage.
+On being followed, he dived into the bottom leaving behind his hump on the surface.
+Outside the temple door, an outsized sculpture of the Nandi Bull stands as guard. it’s at this point, that the doors of the temple are thrown hospitable pilgrims, who flock from all elements of Bharat, for a holy journey

 ALSO READ: ABOUT MEHANDIPUR BALAJI TEMPLE